HalasTomasz/Algorytmy_Optymalizacji_Dyskretnej/README.md

 List nr 2:

-Using Jump in Julia find optimal solutions to given problems.
+Using Jump in Julia in order to find optimal solutions to given problems.